wyres/mynewt-generic-app/app-core/README.md

 AppCore module config keys
 ---------------------------
 See app_core.h for the list.
 Some key ones:
+0101 : devEUI - a critical config value - if not set then the appcore remains in STOCK mode 0103 : appKey - also a critical config value.
 0401/0402 : idle time when moving (in seconds) / not moving (in minutes) 0407 : idle period check time (in seconds, 60s default) 0408 : stock mode : 0 = goto stock mode if JOIN fails, 1=retry if JOIN fails